G-Core/product-documentation/documentation/hosting/virtual-servers/manage/networking/allocate-an-ipv6-address-in-vmmanager-6.md

 ---
 # Allocate an IPv6 address in VMmanager 6

-After activation, every virtual server is allocated a separate IPv6 subnet, and the first IP address of the subnet is automatically assigned to its interface.
+After activation, every Virtual Server is allocated a separate IPv6 subnet, and the first IP address of the subnet is automatically assigned to its interface.

 To find the IP address, go to the **Virtual machines** tab and expand the **all 2** menu in the **IP address** column.